 During any paternity/partner leave period, the department may make reasonable contact with the employee and, in the same way, the employee may make contact with their department.
 The frequency and nature of the contact will depend on a number of factors, such as the length of leave and the nature of the work.
 Departments and their employees will find it helpful, before paternity leave starts, to discuss arrangements for staying in touch.
 This might include agreements on the way in which contact will happen, how often and who will initiate the contact.
 It might also cover the reasons for making contact and the types of issues that might be discussed.
-Further details are available on the paternity leave webpages.
+Details are on the paternity leave pages https://hr.admin.ox.ac.uk/paternity-leave.